vasily-kartashov/cambodian-system-of-writing/02-phonology.md

 ### Long Vowels and Diphtongs

 * /ii/ as in /ciik/ ‘to dig’.
 High front unrounded vowel like English ee in cheek.
-* /../ as in /.../ ‘playing cards’.
+* /iə/ as in /biə/ ‘playing cards’.
 Falling diphthong, moving from a high front to a mid central position.
-* /ee/ as in /.../ ‘to play’.
+* /ee/ as in /leeŋ/ ‘to play’.
 Higher-mid front unrounded vowel with lax and breathy articulation; similar to French _ée_ in _année_.
-* /ei/ as in /.../ ‘to be young’.
+* /ei/ as in /kmeiŋ/ ‘to be young’.
 Tense diphthong starting at a point lower than, and ending at a point higher than, /ee/ above.
-* /../ as in /.../ ‘to quit’.
+* /ɛɛ/ as in /lɛɛŋ/ ‘to quit’.
 Lower-mid front unrounded vowel with lax and breathy articulation; similar to French _ai_ in _aide_.
 Occurs long only.
-* /../ as in /.../ ‘to hear’.
+* /ɨɨ/ as in /lɨɨ/ ‘to hear’.
 High central unrounded vowel made by raising the center of the tongue toward the soft palate while keeping the lips flat or spread.
-* /../ as in /.../ ‘to believe’.
+* /ɨə/ as in /cɨə/ ‘to believe’.
 Falling diphthong, moving from a high central to a mid central position.
-* /.../ as in /.../ ‘on’.
+* /əə/ as in /ləə/ ‘on’.
 Higher-mid central unrounded vowel with lax and breathy articulation; similar to French _eu_ in _peu_.
-* /.../ as in /.../ ‘10,000’.
-Tense diphthong moving from a position lower than, and ending at a point higher than, /.../ above.
+* /əɨ/ as in /məɨn/ ‘10,000’.
+Tense diphthong moving from a position lower than, and ending at a point higher than, /əə/ above.
 *  /aa/ as in /kaa/ ‘work’, Tense lower-mid front-of-center unrounded vowel similar to the French _a_ in _va_.
-(This vowel is fronter and higher than the English _a_ in _Father_; to pronounce it as such would confuse it with the vowel /.../ to the ear of a Cambodian).
+(This vowel is fronter and higher than the English _a_ in _Father_; to pronounce it as such would confuse it with the vowel /ɑɑ/ to the ear of a Cambodian).
 * /ae/ as /kmae/ ‘Khmer’.
 Falling diphthong, starting at a point similar to English _a_ in _sat_ and moving to a position similar to English _e_ in _set_.
-* /.../ as in /.../ ‘be born’.
-Falling diphthong, moving from the position of /aa/ described above, to the position of /../ described above.
+* /aə/ as in /kaət/ ‘be born’.
+Falling diphthong, moving from the position of /aa/ described above, to the position of /əə/ described above.
 * /ao/ as in /cao/ ‘thief’.
 Falling diphthong, moving from a sound similar to English _a_ in _Father_ to a sound similar to the English _o_ in _song_.
-* /../ as in /.../ ‘neck’.
+* /ɑɑ/ as in /kɑɑ/ ‘neck’.
 Low central unrounded vowel, backer than the English _a_ in _Father_, but fronter than the English _aw_ in _law_.
 * /uu/ as in /tuuk/ ‘boat’.
 High back rounded vowel, like the English _oo_ in _boot_.
-* /.../ as in /.../ ‘hat’.
-Falling diphthong, moving from the position of /uu/ described above to a position somewhat lower than /.../ above.
+* /uə/ as in /muəq/ ‘hat’.
+Falling diphthong, moving from the position of /uu/ described above to a position somewhat lower than /əə/ above.
-* /.../ as in /koo/ ‘ox’.
-Higher-mid back rounded vowel with lax and breathy articulation, similar to French ... in ....
+* /oo/ as in /koo/ ‘ox’.
+Higher-mid back rounded vowel with lax and breathy articulation, similar to French _ô_ in _rôle_.
 * /ou/ as in /koun/ ‘offspring’.
 Tense falling diphthong, moving from a position lower than, to a position higher than, /oo/ above; like American English _o_ in _go_.
-* /.../ as in /.../ ‘to seek’.
+* /ɔɔ/ as in /rɔɔk/ ‘to seek’.
 Lower-mid back semi-rounded vowel with lax and breathy articulation.
 Occurs only long.
-* /.../ as in /.../ ‘color’.
-Falling diphthong, moving from the position of /.../ described above to a position lower and backer than /.../ above.
+* /ɔə/ as in /pɔə/ ‘color’.
+Falling diphthong, moving from the position of /ɔɔ/ described above to a position lower and backer than /əə/ above.

 ### Short Vowels and Diphtongs

 * /i/ as in /cih/ ‘to ride’.
 High front unrounded short vowel, like English _i_ in _sit_.
 * /e/ as in /seh/ ‘horse’.
 Mid front unrounded short vowel, like English _e_ in _set_.
-* /.../ as in /.../ ‘to think’.
-High central unrounded short vowel; shorter and lower than /.../ described above.
+* /ɨ/ as in /kɨt/ ‘to think’.
+High central unrounded short vowel; shorter and lower than /ɨɨ/ described above.
-* /.../ as in /.../ ‘to close’.
+* /ə/ as in /bət/ ‘to close’.
 Mid central unrounded short vowel, slightly higher than _u_ in standard American English _but_.
 * /a/ as in /kat/ ‘to cut’, Lower-mid front-of-center unrounded short vowel, similar to French _a_ in _patte_.
-* /.../ as in /.../ ‘to jot down’.
-Low central unrounded short vowel, identical in quality with its long counterpart /.../ above.
+* /ɑ/ as in /kɑt/ ‘to jot down’.
+Low central unrounded short vowel, identical in quality with its long counterpart /ɑɑ/ above.
-* /.../ as in /tuk/ ‘to keep’.
+* /u/ as in /tuk/ ‘to keep’.
 High back rounded short vowel, lower in quality than its long counterpart /uu/ described above.
 * /o/ as in /kon/ ‘film’.
 Mid back rounded short vowel, slightly diphthongized ... in some environments.
 * /.../ as in /.../ ‘person’.
 Tense falling diphthong, moving from a position lower than /e/ above to a mid central position.
 * /.../ as in /.../ ‘to sell’.
 Sometimes falling, sometimes rising, short diphthong, moving from a position somewhat lower than /u/ above to a mid central position.